 For better or worse, HODLing and waiting for price increases is one of the main things people want to do with their cryptocurrency.
 But it can be difficult to hold on to your cryptocurrency when the price is going down.
 So to prevent weak hands from getting the best of you, it's better to store your stash in a smart contract that enforces HODLing for you.

 This smart contract works by connecting with a price oracle.
 This price oracle is a trusted entity that publishes the BCH/USD price every block.
-This price is passed into the contract, and only if the price is higher than your target price can you spend the coins.
+This price is passed into the contract, and only if the price is higher than your target price you can spend the coins.

 This involves some degree of trust in the price oracle, but since the oracle produces price data for everyone to use, their incentive to attack your smart contract is minimised.
 To improve this situation, you can also choose to connect with multiple oracle providers so you do not have to trust a single party.